 You can adjust the distance between the sheaves of the idle’s primary clutch by adding or removing shims.
 This allows for fine adjustment according to belt width.

-The job can be done at home if you have the tools required to split the clutch.
-If you don’t, your best option is to remove the complete clutch assembly and take it to a dealer to do the shimming for you.
+The job can be done at home if you have the tools to split the clutch.
+If you don’t, your best option is to remove the complete clutch assembly and take it to a dealer to do the shimming.

 This video demonstrates shimming a snowmobile’s primary clutch.
 The same basic principles apply to an ATV clutch.